 Effects on primary and secondary outcomes

-The difference in in-hospital MACE between patients recruited in the intervention period and those in the control period was not significant, with or without adjustment for the clustering effect, time trend and other potential confounders (Table 2). .
+The difference in in-hospital MACE between patients recruited in the intervention period and those in the control period was not significant, with or without adjustment for the clustering effect, time trend and other potential confounders (Table 2).
+The model with the time-by-treatment interaction showed no statistically significant effect of intervention, and the interaction term was also not significant.

 For secondary outcomes, the composite score of KPIs was significantly higher in the intervention group and the difference remained significant after adjusting for the same confounders.
 Among the 16 key performance indicators, all those relating to discharge therapy were significantly improved by the intervention.
 With respect to in-hospital care, significant intervention effects were only observed for early use of clopidogrel and dual antiplatelet therapy in the primary analysis.
-All models with the time-by-treatment interaction showed no statistically significant interaction term and no statistically significant effect of intervention.
+(Table 2)

+The in-hospital cost did not increase in the intervention period in the primary analysis.

 Subgroup analysis